CBA-Consult/ICT-Governance-Framework-Application/README.md

 Remember, automation streamlines governance and ensures consistency.
 If you need further assistance, feel free to ask! 😊

 Infrastructure as Code Center (API Center) version control for your comparison current infrastructure and the Infrastructure as a Code in your Governance Framework

+Establish your initial setup poicies and configuration and review to discover drift.
+See more at Sovereign Cloud